RaymondYan38/RaymondYan38/README.md

 Welcome to my page!

 ### About Me
-I am a computer science major at UC Irvine, interested in developing new technologies for building new projects.
+I am a Computer Science student at UC Irvine and am interested in software engineering and social impact.
+Through my work, I hope to be able to make others' lives better.

 ### What I am currently up to